WokLibCodeClub/.github/profile/README.md

 ## Next sessions

-Our next sessions will take place on Saturday 24th May 2025 at Wokingham Library.
+Our next sessions will take place on Saturday 7th June 2025 at Wokingham Library.

-## Scratch session, Saturday 24th May 2025 at 10.30 am
+## Scratch session, Saturday 7th June 2025 at 10.30 am

-On Saturday we will finish building the *Flappy Parrot* game which people started at the last session.
-Hopefully you can share your projects for everyone to try!
-In case you weren't at the last session we have made a starter project for this game, and the link is [here](https://scratch.mit.edu/projects/1167247767), as well as a powerpoint file with some instructions.
-The link to the powerpoint presentation is [here](https://1drv.ms/p/c/0ea54730735a1344/EVmiO9ExKntIgekSxeVq3_YBqf9pHpQTXCzLyKv-9AoIeg?e=8k63cP).

-If you have finished *Flappy Parrot* already and are looking for something challenging to try we suggest a really clever project which makes fantastically exciting patterns, by using a lot of clones.
+At the last session we made very spectacular patterns with our *Spiralizer* codes.
+At the next session we can continue with those or move on to other projects which we will show you nearer the time.

+*Sprializer*

 ![spiralizer picture](spiralizer.png)

-It's called *Spiralizer* and you can find the instructions [here](https://1drv.ms/b/c/0ea54730735a1344/EQf70MFmMs1Ntp4cd32DguQB_nYDMBQ5eXDOpA2UQ-FamQ?e=5lVkts).

-If you missed our recent session on clones, and you want to how to use clones, there is a powerpoint file with some instructions for making clones [here](https://1drv.ms/p/c/0ea54730735a1344/EaIhfrMepT1NmWJw1uEm6xEBeQj0usfzzUkn-8PmNd4TjQ?e=oWNDRc).
-We have based these instructions on some excellent Youtube tutorials on clones and cloning.
-If you want to watch the Youtube tutorials (there are four videos) click on [this link](https://www.youtube.com/playlist?list=PLtAXMHI3lbo8HhvpZQQRUcL_4WJEIrvaR).

-The link to the version of the Minifigs project which uses clones is [here](https://scratch.mit.edu/projects/1165114649).
+The instructions for the spiralizer are [here](https://1drv.ms/b/c/0ea54730735a1344/EQf70MFmMs1Ntp4cd32DguQB_nYDMBQ5eXDOpA2UQ-FamQ?e=5lVkts).

+If you want to keep working on your *Flappy Parrot* game the starter project for this game is [here](https://scratch.mit.edu/projects/1167247767), and a powerpoint presentation with some instructions is [here](https://1drv.ms/p/c/0ea54730735a1344/EVmiO9ExKntIgekSxeVq3_YBqf9pHpQTXCzLyKv-9AoIeg?e=8k63cP).

 You will need a Scratch account for this session, so if you don't have one already you should create one by going to [Join Scratch](https://scratch.mit.edu/join).
 You will need a valid email address to sign up.